ebbindaniel/Operationalizing-Machine-Learning/README.md

 **Step 6: Consume Model Endpoints**

-Here we copy the REST endpoint URL and the Authentivation key from the UI and update the endpoints.py file.
+Here we copy the REST endpoint URL and the Authentication key from the UI and update the endpoints.py file.

 Once the code runs its takes the JSON input we provided and gives us a result in a JSON format.